 TCP sockets are reliable, connection-based sockets that guarantee the delivery of any data sent.
 However, TCP sockets are fairly expensive to establish, and there is more network overhead involved in sending and receiving messages.

 UDP sockets are datagrams, and are not reliable.
 There is very little overhead in establishing or using a UDP socket, but there is also no guarantee that the data will be delivered.
-Typically, the lack of guaranteed delivery for UDP does not cause problems for HTCondor.
+The lack of guaranteed delivery of UDP will negatively affect some pools, particularly ones comprised of machines across a wide area network (WAN) or highly-congested network links, where UDP packets are frequently dropped.

 When there are sufficient file descriptors, the condor_collector leaves established TCP sockets open, facilitating better performance.
 Subsequent updates can reuse an already open socket.

-If there are not sufficient file descriptors for all of the daemons sending updates to the condor_collector, a warning will be printed in the condor_collector log file.
-Look for the string file descriptor safety level exceeded.
+If there are insufficient file descriptors for all of the daemons sending updates to the condor_collector, a warning will be printed in the condor_collector log file.
+The string "file descriptor safety level exceeded" identifies this warning.

 When using the configuration variable NO_DNS, IPv6 addresses are turned into host names by taking the IPv6 address, changing colons to dashes, and appending $(DEFAULT_DOMAIN_NAME).
 So,